MicroEJ/docs/ApplicationDeveloperGuide/bluetoothAPI.rst

 A characteristic has property flags, which indicate to the other devices how the characteristic can be used (whether it can be written, whether it provides notifications, etc.).
 A characteristic may have descriptors, which allow to describe or configure the characteristic in a specific way.
 Every attribute (characteristic or descriptor) has permission flags, which control its access (read-only, read/write, requires authentication, etc.).
-Services and attributes are all identified by 16-bit UUID.
+Services and attributes are all identified by a 16-bit UUID.
 If a service or attribute is standard, the relevant specification indicates its UUID.

 A device can call the getter APIs of `BluetoothService`_, `BluetoothCharacteristic`_, `BluetoothDescriptor`_ and `BluetoothAttribute`_ to browse the content of a service.